top of page

 You can quickly insert address data for locations on the map by using the Address Data tool.

-For most occasions, use the “Select Type” to choose what node type will get address data.
+For most occasions, use the “Add By Node Type” to choose what node type will get address data.

 Fix Map Errors

 The Fix Map Errors tool is the band-aid icon in the toolset.
-This tool cleans up photo summaries and any malformed markers.
+This tool cleans up any corrupted data so that a job isn't prevented from exporting.
 Always get in the habit of clicking this tool before downloading exports, including PLA exports.

 *If you have an underground project, save a snapshot of the job before running Fix Map Errors.
-This tool will delete faulty connections.
+This tool may delete faulty connections.

 If there are no errors, a notification will pop up at the bottom left of the page.
-If there were errors, the notification will tell you the amount of photo summaries and malformed markers cleaned up.
+If there were errors, the notification will tell you the amount of data cleaned up.

 Clear Warnings